byeah/testJekyll/README.md

 # testJekyll
-A Test for using Jekyll
+A small template blog using Jekyll

-View the webpage [here]
+View the live demo for this template [here]

 To test and build it locally.
 First install te Jekyll:
 <pre>